EA31337/EA31337/README.md

 Please be aware that backtesting cannot reliabily simulate the future outcome.

+Recommended platform for backtesting and optimization is MetaTrader 5 (not 4).

+The backtesting for MT4
-The backtesting has been documented at [Backtesting using MT4][gh-wiki-backtest] wiki page.
+has been documented at [Backtesting using MT4][gh-wiki-backtest] wiki page.

 ### SET Files

-By default, EA provides the best known optimized settings for EURUSD symbol pair based on the performed optimization tests.
+By default, EA provides the best known optimized settings for EURUSD symbol pair based on the performed optimization tests before each release.

+Each release has slightly different, so don't mix old SET files for new EA.

 ## Documentation